UmamiAppearance/rollup-plugin-your-function/README.md

 [![License](https://img.shields.io/github/license/UmamiAppearance/rollup-plugin-your-function?color=009911&style=for-the-badge)](./LICENSE)
 [![npm](https://img.shields.io/npm/v/rollup-plugin-your-function?color=009911&style=for-the-badge)](https://www.npmjs.com/package/rollup-plugin-your-function)

 A very simple rollup-plugin, which gives you the opportunity to manipulate your build files as you like.
 Dead simple.
-The last plugin you need (for simple tasks).
+The last plugin you need (for small tasks).

 ## Idea